-Like the quantum double slit experiment, the delayed choice/quantum eraser has been demonstrated and repeated time and time again.
-For example, Physicists at The Australian National University (ANU) have conducted John Wheeler’s delayed-choice thought experiment, the findings were recently published in the journal Nature Physics. (source)
+Like the quantum double slit experiment, the delayed choice/quantum eraser has been demonstrated and repeated multiple times.
+For example, physicists at the Australian National University (ANU) have conducted John Wheeler’s delayed-choice thought experiment, and the findings were recently published in the journal Nature Physics.

-In 2007 (Science 315, 966, 2007), scientists in France shot photons into an apparatus and showed that their actions could retroactively change something which had already happened.
+In 2007 (Science 315, 966, 2007), scientists in France shot photons into an apparatus and showed that their actions could retroactively change something that had already happened.

 The list literally goes on and on, and was first brought to the forefront by John Wheeler, in 1978, which is why I am going to end this article with his explanation of the delayed choice experiment.
 He believed that this experiment was best explained on a cosmic scale.

 He asks us to imagine a star emitting a photon billions of years ago, heading in the direction of planet Earth.
 In between, there is a galaxy.
 As a result of what’s known as “gravitational lensing,” the light will have to bend around the galaxy in order to reach Earth, so it has to take one of two paths, going left or going right.
 Billions of years later, if one decides to set up an apparatus to “catch” the photon, the resulting pattern would be an interference pattern, as explained above in the double slit experiment.
 This demonstrates that the photon took one way, and it took the other way.